 with JAX’s collective operations, we recommend starting with the

 Parallel Evaluation in JAX notebook.
-An important feature of multi-process
+An important requirement of multi-process

-environments is direct communication links between accelerators, e.g. the
+environments in JAX is direct communication links between accelerators, e.g. the

 high-speed interconnects for Cloud TPUs or